glutanimate/anki-addons-misc/docs/descriptions.md

 **CONFIGURATION**

 You can customize the alert sound by replacing `alert.mp3` in the add-on folder with a sound file of your choice.
-The add-on should be able to play anything that Anki can also play.
+Just make sure that it's named the same and sporting the same file format.

 **COMPATIBILITY**